python-pillow/Pillow/docs/installation.rst

 build with newly installed external libraries.

-If you would like to install from a local copy of the source code instead, you can download and extract the `compressed archive from PyPI`_, or clone from GitHub with ``git clone https://github.com/python-pillow/Pillow``.
+If you would like to install from a local copy of the source code instead, you can clone from GitHub with ``git clone https://github.com/python-pillow/Pillow`` or download and extract the `compressed archive from PyPI`_.

 After navigating to the Pillow directory, run::

     python3 -m pip install --upgrade pip
     python3 -m pip install .

-.. _compressed archive from PyPI: https://pypi.org/project/Pillow/
+.. _compressed archive from PyPI: https://pypi.org/project/Pillow/#files

 Build Options
 """""""""""""